wavemaker/docs/learn/app-development/widgets/advanced/custom-widget.md

 ## Adding Third party Native Libraries

-To add Native Libraries, inside **Config Prefab** write the packange name and version as follows and add it to the scripts
+To add React Native Components, inside **Config Prefab** write the packange name and version as follows and add it to the scripts

 ```
 npm://package_name@package_version